Here's Why You Shouldn't Play It Too Safe as a Long-Term Investor

 First, when it comes to potential gains, we may prefer low-risk or risk-free investments over more risky ones, even if the more risky strategies may promise a lot higher returns.

-Second, if the investments we are holding have increased in price, we may be tempted to just sell off these investments and lock in the gains, even if there is a high chance that these investments may continue to perform.
+Second, if the investments we are holding have increased in price, we may be tempted to sell them off and lock in the gains, even if there is a high chance that they will continue to perform.

-These two examples do show that we are more afraid of taking on risks when potential gains are at stake.
+These two examples show that we are more afraid of taking risks when potential gains are at stake.
 However, the reverse is true when we are dealing with potential losses.

 This could be why people stick to low-risk or risk-free investments over more risky ones.